AudreyBurki/Publication-list/README.md

 # Conferences, seminars, workshops

+Bürki, A., Welby, P.,  & Spinelli, E. (2018).
+Orthography and second language word learning: Friend or foe?
+AMLAP, Sept.2018, Berlin.

+Bürki, A., Viebahn, M. & Gafos, A. (2018).
+Plasticity and transfer in the sound system: Exposure to syllables in perception changes their subsequent production.
+International Workshop on language production, July 2018, Nijmegen.

+Bürki, A. (2018).
+On the phonetic encoding of syllables in language production.
+Invited Seminar, April 2018, IPC, Munich.

 Bürki, A. (2017).
 Workshop on Conversational speech and lexical representations, Nijmegen, The Netherlands, June 8-9, 2017.